 Fall Semester information

-Be a part of DePauw's winning tradition!
-In this class, we will engage in a variety of activities to prepare for the regional Intercollegiate Ethics Bowl competition at Marian University, which will take place in November, 2023.
-I hope to have two teams of 6 enter the competition.
+In this class, we will engage in a variety of activities to prepare for the regional Intercollegiate Ethics Bowl competition at Marian University in Indianapolis, which will take place on November 22, 2025.
+I hope to have two teams of 5-6 enter the competition.
 To prepare we will cover the basics of ethical theory and then explore the particular moral and social policy questions raised in the 9 cases that will be made available in early September.
 All cases will be discussed in detail by all members of the class.
 We will meet as a group for 6 hours a week (perhaps more once in a while, perhaps less sometimes).
 Students will write several drafts of papers that will form the basis of their case presentations.
 Those drafts will be energetically, charitably and constructively critiqued by me and by other members of the class.
-One goal will be for a DePauw team to win or place highly enough in the regional competition to earn a bid to the national competition in Cincinnati in early 2024.
-Other significant goals will be to learn in depth about timely and important moral issues, hone your argumentative skills, and gain experience and confidence in the oral presentation and defense of your ideas.
-It is possible to enroll in the class as an auditor rather than for credit and also for ¼, ½. or 1 credit.
-Whether you sign up for credit or as an auditor, the workload is the same, and the instructor's permission is required to enroll in the course.
+One goal will be for a DePauw team to win or place highly enough in the regional competition to earn a bid to the national competition in St. Louis, MO, in early 2026.
+Other significant goals will be to learn in depth about timely and important moral issues, hone your research and argumentative skills, and gain experience and confidence in the oral presentation and defense of your ideas.
+It is possible to enroll in the class as an auditor rather than for credit.
+The instructor's permission is required to enroll in the course.
 Please see me as soon as possible so that I can answer your questions and we can determine if this class is a good option for you.
 You can learn more about Ethics Bowl at APPE IEB® (appe-ethics.org)